Peonies in Pots: Can They be Content?

 Will My Flowers Come in Vases?

 Absolutely!
-Your beautiful, made-for-you pieces will arrive in vases, complete with easy-peasy instructions for keeping them happy and hydrated until your event.
+Your beautiful, made-for-you pieces will arrive in vases and boxes for ease of transporting them, complete with easy-peasy instructions for keeping them happy and hydrated until your event.

 What if I Want More Blooms?